Ice Rule Engine Detailed Guide

 Roam provides the data source required for node execution or stores execution results for subsequent execution.
 Roam is an extension of ConcurrentHashMap.

-• putMulti/getMulti use "." to separate and build a hierarchical data structure
+• putMulti/getMulti Use "." to separate and build hierarchical data structures

-• getUnion If the parameter is a string starting with "@", it will go to the roam to get the data and return it, otherwise it will return the parameter itself
+• getUnion If the parameter starts with "@", gets data from roam, otherwise returns the parameter itself

 roam.putValue("a", 1); //{"a":1}